ryanwilsond/belte/docs/Principles.md

 each is identical.
 The developer should not need to engross themselves in these details while coding.
 The compiler should choose depending on which is better.

-To get an idea of how the compiler could achieve this, lets look at another example:
+To get an idea of how the compiler could achieve this, look at another example:

 ```cpp
 class MyClassA {